-This, the ninth release of the Toolbox, represents over twenty years of development and a substantial level of maturity.
-This version captures a large number of changes and extensions generated over the last two years which support my book “Robotics, Vision & Control”.
+This, the tenth release of the Toolbox, represents over twenty years of development and a substantial level of maturity.
+This version captures a large number of changes and extensions to support the second edition of my book “Robotics, Vision & Control”.

-This ninth release of the Toolbox has been significantly extended to support mobile robots.
-For ground robots the Toolbox includes standard path planning algorithms (bug, distance transform, D*, PRM), kinodynamic planning (RRT), localization (EKF, particle filter), map building (EKF) and simultaneous localization and mapping (EKF), and a Simulink model a of non-holonomic vehicle.
+The toolbox also supports mobile robots with functions for robot motion models (unicycle, bicycle), path planning algorithms (bug, distance transform, D*, PRM), kinodynamic planning (lattice, RRT), localization (EKF, particle filter), map building (EKF) and simultaneous localization and mapping (EKF), and a Simulink model a of non-holonomic vehicle.
 The Toolbox also including a detailed Simulink model for a quadrotor flying robot.

 Advantages of the Toolbox are that: